-Live casinos and poker rooms, bingo, lottery tickets and charitable gambling are all under the jurisdiction of the provinces.
+Live casinos and poker rooms, bingo, lottery tickets, and charitable gambling are all under the jurisdiction of the provinces.
 Provinces have departments overseeing gambling (often along with liquor) and have established Crown Corporations to operate casinos.

 Some provinces license commercial casinos to private operators – using their Crown Corporations to oversee gambling activities.
 First Nation casinos are found throughout Canada.
-Many are run for the benefit of native community.
+Many are run for the benefit of the native community.

-Live casino venues in Canada range from the luxury resorts in Montreal, Niagara Falls and Vancouver – to small First Nations venues set in scenic surroundings.
-Many of the big resorts rival even the mega-casinos in Las Vegas in terms of size, gaming options and facilities.
+Live casino venues in Canada range from the luxury resorts in Montreal, Niagara Falls, and Vancouver – to small First Nations venues set in scenic surroundings.
+Many of the big resorts rival even the mega-casinos in Las Vegas in terms of size, gaming options, and facilities.

 Table games in Canadian casinos include classics like blackjack, roulette, and baccarat.
-There is a Canadian variation of blackjack, though this is rare.
+There is a Canadian variation of blackjack, though it is rare.
 The standard North American rules, where the dealer ‘peeks’ at their down card are used.
 Electronic versions of table games are common in smaller Canadian casinos.
 Bigger venues have casino poker variations such as 3-Card Poker.
 You will find jackpot side bets available.
-Keno, bingo, and video poker are also popular options.
+Keno, bingo and video poker are also popular options.

 Several provinces have created casino loyalty rewards schemes that cover multiple casinos.
 Examples include the Encore Rewards scheme in BC and the Winner’s Edge scheme in Alberta.
 These programs sometimes run alongside independent programs – giving players two ways to earn rewards.
 As an incentive to new members, free play on slots is available via selected schemes.